adnanzameer/AdvancedTaskManager/README.md

 ![User notification](assets/docsimages/image003.png)

 The idea behind this project is two-fold.
-The first purpose is to build a more versatile Content Approval Sequence (Awaiting Review) task management gadget to extend the information available to the editors.
-The second purpose is to combine user notifications with tasks and empower Content Approvers to act on their tasks within a single interface.
+The first purpose is to build a more versatile Approval Sequence (Content & Change Awaiting Review tasks) task management gadget to extend the information available to the editors.
+The second purpose is to combine user notifications with tasks and empower Approvers to act on their tasks within a single interface.

 ![Advanced Task Manager](assets/docsimages/image005.png)

 The gadget provides the following information about the task to the Editor:
 * Content Name
+* Approval Type (only if Change Approval is installed)
-* Content-Type
+* Content Type
 * Type
 * Submitted Date/Time
 * Started By